learn-co-students/rails-bootstrap-theme-tutorial-ios-0216/README.md

 ![JS Sprockets 2](/images/Screen Shot 2015-08-28 at 1.52.27 PM.png)

-If we look at the Javascript console, I get an error regarding the Google Maps API script that I skipped over before.
+This time, I copied every file from `Site/assets/js`, as well as `Site/assets/boostrap/js/bootstrap.min.js`, into my `vendor/assets/javascripts` folder.
+Now, if we look at the Javascript console, I get an error regarding the Google Maps API script that I skipped over before.

 ![JS Google Error](/images/Screen Shot 2015-08-28 at 1.54.25 PM.png)